 The PEAK Inflatable has a sleek design, solid construction, and flashy deck that turned heads around the local lake, making it a favorite among many testers.
 The lightest board reviewed, this model scored well in ease of transport, and its included backpack was simple yet versatile.
 Additionally, this board was the cheapest in the review.
 If you're looking for a board that will get you out on the water and can cruise nearly as well as the top boards for a price that won't break the bank, this model is for you.

 Quality materials, high-performance components, and a sleek profile helped the Red Paddle Co Explorer Plus to a high score, tieing it with our overall winner (the Isle Explorer).
 Because of this model's sleeker profile, beginner paddlers will likely feel less stable atop it.
 However, this dip in stability means an increase in glide and agility, which made this model a go-to for tight creek and voyages that demand maneuverability.
 With an FCS Connect fin and an RSS stiffening system, this model is noticeably top of the line.
 The icing on the cake comes in the included universally compatible pump, which was by far the best in our review, and became the favorite for use with all of the other boards.
+It doesn't come with a paddle.
+This is understandable since the buyer for a high-end inflatable probably wants a higher end SUP paddle.

 This is by far the best value in a touring board.
 Want a good glide ratio but don't want to spend big money?
 This is your board.
 It won Editors' Choice for 2013-2016.
 This year, we feel the Isle Explorer is a better all around board.
 And the Red Paddle is a higher performing touring board.
 But the Red Paddle is double the price and is less stable which makes the Isle Touring the best option for people on a tighter budget or who just want a more all around board.